Remi-Coulom/joedb/doc/source/rpc.rst

 :doc:`Journal replication <concurrency>` can be used to implement concurrency over a network connection, but it has drawbacks:

- - All clients have to download the whole database, which does not scale to a large number of writing clients.
+ - All clients have to download the whole database, which does not scale.
  - The server may have to wait for a disconnected client to time out, which hurts availability.